rockman007372/Obsidian-Vault/Difference between Modulus and Remainder.md

 -10 % -3 = -1 [here divisible is -10 which is negatively signed so the result will also be negatively signed]
 ```

-> Sign of modulus will be same as divisor.

 **Example of Modulus:**
 ```